jibingl/CCNA-CCNP/VLAN.md

 \- Limiting broadcast domains in layer2/switched LAN.
 \- The distinctions between _VLAN_ and _SVI_ is layer2 vs layer3.
 \- VLAN configuration is locally significant.
 It means VLAN config on one switch does not have to match another switch connected to it.
+\- Native VLAN is configured per trunk and is locally significant, which means different trunk link can have different native vlan.

 ## 802.1Q
 **802.1Q** is one of two trunking ptotocol, the other one is ISL (Cisco property).